rsatrioadi/phd/uml-bnl.md

 ### UML or Box-and-Line?

 Diagrams can be a way that a software system is presented.
-UML was promoted to be the standard way to depict software systems, however we also find that non-standardized practice is widespread in software eingineering.
+UML was promoted to be the standard way to depict software systems, however we also find that non-standardized practice is widespread in software eingineering, in the form of what we call box-and-line (B&L) diagrams.
 Therefore, we explore the questions:

 - Is either UML or B&L diagram better than the other at conveying software architecture design?
     - Which aspects of software architecture design are better communicated using either type of diagram?